thedarredondo/data-science-fundamentals/README.md

 - [Not ready] Unit 11: Other Modern Machine Learning Methods.
 This is an excuse for students to explore ideas from outside the course.
   - Guess at length: 7 total hours

+Units 9 through 11 are optional.
+Unit 11 in particular is more a free for all, end of year project.

 The "guesses" at the amount of time each unit takes are likely underestimations.
 I'll update as I teach the course for the first time.

 ## How to Use the Lesson Materials